 There are plenty of episodes where something happens that affects Mandy and, as a result, we're supposed to see her as sympathetic.
 The problem here is that she's the Token Evil Teammate of the main protagonists and gets away with doing some absolutely despicable things.
 Some of the supposedly bad things that happen to her are a result of her being evil, and usually, shestill wins.
 So, when something happens and she legitimately suffers, it's less "the main protagonist is having a hard time and you should feel bad for her" and more "this little douchebag is finally getting her comeuppance for once".
 It also tends to result in making characters like Grim, Billy, and Irwin Unintentionally Sympathetic, since some of these situations are intended to have us side against them, but that's hard to do seeing how bad Mandy is and how she treats them when they aren't the bad guys.

 Billy and Grim become unintentionally unsympathetic in the episode "Sickly Sweet".
-Their intention is to use the Mask of the Beast (which turns whoever wears it into a hideous beast unless the person becomes nicer) on Mandy as payback for all the times she pushed them around, but even with their warning her that being hostile would worsen the effects of the mask transforming her into a beast, their decision to destroy the cookies they asked her to make and to try and force her to give them a sponge bath would more likely persuade the audience to cheer when Mandy decides that putting up with their crap isn't worth preventing her transformation into a beast and proceeds to beat the daylights out of Billy and Grim.
+Their intention is to use the Mask of the Beast (which turns whoever wears it into a hideous beast unless the person becomes nicer) on Mandy as payback for all the times she pushed them around, which is honestly understandable.
+However, even with their warning her that being hostile would worsen the effects of the mask transforming her into a beast, their decision to destroy the cookies they asked her to make and to try and force her to give them a sponge bath was going too far.
+These actions of theirs would more likely persuade the audience to cheer when Mandy decides that putting up with their crap isn't worth preventing her transformation into a beast and proceeds to beat the daylights out of Billy and Grim.

 Towards the end of the House of Mouse episode, "Mickey Vs. Shelby", Donald glues Baby Shelby to the stage so he can't run away from him or Mickey anymore.
 As it is time for him to perform, Shelby gets stage fright in front of the guests at the House of Mouse.
 The audience is expected to feel sorry for Shelby and see the following moment, wherein Mickey performs with him, as a heartwarming moment.
 The problem is, Shelby has done nothing other than run away from, tease, and torture Mickey and especially Donald throughout the episode; not just in the wraparounds, but also both the Mouse Works shorts.